Understanding Coastal Erosion

 Erosion can be tempered.
 A living shoreline uses nature’s own materials, advanced principles of science and ecosystem restoration expertise to restore vegetation and stabilize coastal slopes.
 Once established, a living shoreline will mitigate erosion, provide natural habitats, self-strengthen and endure.
 Living shorelines improve the health of the coastal ecosystem at the same time they protect your shoreline property.

-As president of Helping Nature Heal (HNH), Rosmarie has developed and practiced various Living Shorelines techniques specifically adapted for Nova Scotia’s climate and the challenges associated with coastal erosion in the North Atlantic Ocean.
-Over the last thirteen years Rosmarie and her team at HNH have installed and managed many Living Shorelines on the South Shore of Nova Scotia with much success.
+As president of Helping Nature Heal (HNH), Rosmarie has developed and practiced various Living Shoreline techniques specifically adapted for Nova Scotia’s climate and soils and the challenges associated with coastal erosion in the North Atlantic Ocean.
+Over the last thirteen years Rosmarie and her team at HNH have installed and managed many Living Shorelines on the Northumberland Strait and the South Shore of Nova Scotia with much success.